charactersofpt/charactersofpt/README.md

 READ!!

 Hi, profile owner here, I know this account is fairly new, yet I don't wish to continue as life has suddenly got in the way, and I would rather focus on my life rather than this GitHub and I really hope you do all understand.
 I thought I would have had more freetime to put into this.
 I am sorry once again and I really did hope I could continue.
-But this is goodbyes, I will be keeping the page up, but I will no longer update it, I will be taking the ATA down to prevent requests coming through in my mail too.
+But this is goodbye, I will be keeping the page up, but I will no longer update it, I will be taking the ATA down to prevent requests coming through in my mail too.

 ~ Z.